 There is a major team report in this course that accounts for 40% of your grade.
 This report should be based on an incremental analysis of a new technology or program with respect to existing treatments or practices.
 The scope of this report should be discussed with the instructor before proceeding, and must have a well-defined and measurable outcome measure.
 You will be responsible for:

-- Identifying a health economics issue with alternative interventions - Conducting an economic evaluation of competing interventions using one of the comparative techniques identified in the Drummond text but limited to one of: - -Cost effectiveness analysis - -Cost-utility analysis - -Cost-benefit analysis - Making appropriate recommendations based on this analysis.
+- Identifying a health economics issue with alternative interventions - Conducting an economic evaluation of competing interventions using one of the comparative techniques identified in the Drummond text: - -Cost effectiveness analysis - -Cost-utility analysis